Rob Groener: Managerial career

 Following his injury, Groener took a position as a fitness coach for FC Twente.
 From 1974 to 1978 he was the manager of Quick '20.
 In 1978 Groener finished his studies to become a A-level certified football coach, taking the managerial position of the Suriname national team.
 He successfully lead the country to its first CFU Championship in 1978.
 In 1979, he returned to the Netherlands taking a job as manager of Quick '20 once more.
 In June 1981, Groener signed a 1-year contract with FC Twente as the successor of Hennie Hollink.
 His contract was extended for one more year in February 1982.
 Groener finished the season in 12th place, and without showing any signs of improvement the following season, he was released in November 1982 with Spitz Kohn taking over as manager the team relegated the following season.

 From 1983 to 1985, Groener returned to the Caribbean as manager of the Netherlands Antilles.
 Upon his return to the Netherlands, he managed Quick '20 once more, followed by a stint as manager of German team VfL Herzlake competing in the Oberliga.
 In 1992, he became the director for Dutch club FC Emmen, followed by SC Cambuur and finally Heracles Almelo where he was fired in 1998.

 He later became active as a players' agent representing the likes of Marko Arnautović, Samuel Armenteros, Peter Niemeyer, Georgios Samaras and manager Jan de Jonge amongst others.
+He was named Quick '20 manager of the century.